null

 K, L, M: Light Yellow.
 Yellow tint shows.
 When mounted, it still appears tinted.
 A one-carat round diamond with VS1 clarity costs around $5,000.

 The GIA has developed a universal diamond clarity grading scale of 11 grades.
-A diamond is graded under 10x magnification, so most of the flaws that affect the clarity grade are barely visible to the naked eye.
-In addition to the number, size, and severity of the inclusions, the latter's position and colors are also considered when grading the clarity of a diamond.
+A diamond is graded under 10x magnification, so most flaws that affect the clarity grade are barely visible to the naked eye.
+In addition to the inclusions' number, size, and severity, the latter's position and colors are also considered when grading the clarity of a diamond.
 Since no two diamonds are alike, a diamond's characteristics and inclusions make it unique and are sometimes used, like fingerprints, to identify the diamond.

 The clarity grades are flawless and internally flawless; diamonds of these grades are valuable because they are rare.
 The next best clarity grades are VVS (very, very slightly included) and VS (very slightly included).
 These diamonds are more common and sought after because they are more affordable than flawless ones, though they have minor inclusions, most of which can only be seen under magnification by a skilled grader.
 The most common clarity grade is likely SI (slightly included).
 A diamond of this clarity is still considered "eye-clean" and provides an inexpensive alternative.
 I (imperfect), the lowest clarity grade, have more noticeable inclusions, affecting a diamond's brilliance.